-MSc/BOT/1/CC1 - Biology and Diversity of Virus, Bacteria and Fungi
+MSc/BOT/1/CC1 - Biology and Diversity of Microbes, Algae and Fungi

-Course Objective: The aim of this course is to give the students essential knowledge pertaining to the enormous diversity that Virus, Bacteria and fungi exhibit and equip them with the understanding of their structure and biology.
+Course Objective: The aim of this course is to give the students essential knowledge pertaining to the enormous diversity that Virus, Bacteria and Fungi exhibit and equip them with the understanding of their structure and biology.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Acquire knowledge about virus structure, steps in virus infection and role of phytoplasma in causing plant diseases.
-CO2 Describe the morphological features, cell arrangement and structural components of bacterial cell in detail; will be able to differentiate between Gram-positive and Gram-negative bacteria.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Acquire knowledge about virus structure, steps in virus infection and role of phytoplasma in causing plant COI diseases.
+CO2 Describe the morphological features, cell arrangement and structural components of bacterial cell in detail; 002 will be able to differentiate between Gram-positive and Gram-negative bacteria.
 CO3 Enlist the characteristics of Archaea that differentiate it from Eubacteria.
-CO4 Demonstrate an understanding of various fungal groups, their classification, characteristics, reproduction and economic importance.
+CO4 Demonstrate an understanding of various fungal groups and algae, their classification, characteristics, 004 reproduction and economic importance.

-Note for the paper setter: The question paper will consist of nine questions in all.
-First question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
-In addition, eight more questions will be set unit-wise comprising of two questions from each of the four units.
-The candidates are required to attempt four more questions of 15 marks each selecting at least one question from each unit.
+Note for the paper setter for paper setter: Nine questions will be set in all.
+Question No.1 will be compulsory covering the entire syllabus.
+The remaining eight questions will be set with two questions from each Unit.
+The candidate will be required to attempt one question from each unit.
+All questions will be of equal marks.

 - 1. Viruses: Characteristics and ultrastructure of virions, Isolation and Purification, Chemical nature, Replication, Transmission and economic importance of viruses. - 2.
-Phytoplasma: General characteristics and role in causing plant diseases.

-- 3. Archaebacteria and eubacteria: General account, Ultrastructure, nutrition and reproduction, Economic importance. - 4.
+Archaebacteria and Eubacteria: General account, Ultrastructure, nutrition and reproduction, Economic importance. - 3.
 Cyanobacteria: Salient features and biological importance.